nats-io/nats-top/readme.md

 - `-o file`

   Saves the very first nats-top snapshot to the given file and exits.
 If '-' is passed then the snapshot is printed to the standard output.

+- `-l delimiter`

+  Specifies the delimiter to use for the output file when the '-o' parameter is used.
+By default this option is unset which means that standard grid-like plain-text output will be used.

 - `-sort by `